 From the downhill drive to the uphill putt, there are some shots that almost every golfer can conjure at least a grain of positivity about.
-Here we consider the 10 most appealing shots in golf.
+Sam Tremlett looks at the top 10 most appealing shots in golf.

 For the average golfer, every shot can inspire bad memories and a general feeling of fear and self loathing as a consequence.
 But some are worse than others.
 We’ve covered the most terrifying shots in golf before, and thought it was time to think a little more positively.
 Here we look at the 10 most appealing shots in golf; scenarios that have us thinking, “Wait a minute, I reckon I can just about pull this off: Bring it on!”